bebop/poly/CONTRIBUTING.md

 For something that is bigger than a one or two line fix:

 1. Create your own fork of the code.
+2. Make a branch in your fork
-2. Do the changes in your fork.
+3. Do the changes in your fork's branch.
-3. Send a pull request.
+4. Send a pull request.

 # How to report a bug
 ### Security disclosures